Sprite icons

 The cage clamp terminal blocks simplify wiring and installation.
 They eliminate the need for routine maintenance and ensure a reliable contact for solid or stranded wires.
 This sensor can be powered by either 24 V DC or 24 V AC.
 It is designed for a three-wire connection.
 The output ground (GND) is internally connected to the supply voltage ground (V-).
 Make sure not to connect this common ground to any other DC-powered devices.

 This sensor requires very little configuration.
 It is almost directly usable once it has been installed.
-Temperature and relative humidity are often region- and seasonal-specific.
+Temperature and relative humidity are often region and season specific.
 These parameters are still adjusted to the correct values during installation.
 The other default settings will be suitable for most applications.
 However, they can also be adjusted via the respective Modbus registers if necessary.
 A different output type, for example, can be selected to make it compatible with other devices: 0-10 VDC; 0-20 mA; 0-100% PWM; Modbus RTU.
 The light levels of the LEDs used for status indication are adjustable and you can choose to deactivate one or more measurement values.
 The Modbus register map provides an exhaustive list of all programmable settings.

 The ABC logic self-calibrating algorithm is by default enabled.
 This algorithm is designed to be used in applications where CO2 concentrations will drop to outside ambient conditions (400 ppm) at least one time (15 minutes) in a 7day period, which is typically seen during unoccupied periods.
 The sensor will reach its operational accuracy after 25 hours of continuous operation at a condition that it was exposed to ambient reference levels of air at 400 ppm ± 10 ppm CO2.